RakibRahman/Go/README.md

 # Go
 Go is a small language with only 25 keywords.

+# Call by value
+In Go, function arguments are passed by value, meaning that a copy of the argument's value is made and passed to the function.
+This means that any changes made to the parameter within the function do not affect the original argument.

+In Go, maps and slices are reference types, meaning that when you pass a map or a slice to a function, you're passing a reference to the underlying data, not a copy of the data.
+This allows the function to modify the original data directly.

 # Commands
 ### GO Module
 - Command : `go mod init hello_world`